KirilMadzharov/Programming-Basics-with-Python-/README.md

 5. While Loop
 6. Nested Loops

-Within the folders, you will find comprehensive information and breakdown of my weekly learnings.
+Within the folders, you will find comprehensive information and a breakdown of what I've learned each week.

-Each week's folder details the topics I covered, the extent of the learning undertaken, in-depth information on the problems I solved, and reflections on my educational journey.
+Each week's folder details the topics I covered, the extent of the learning undertaken, in-depth information about the problems I solved, and reflections on my educational journey.

 The "Programming Basics" course provides the initial programming skills necessary for all technology majors at Software University.

-This includes writing programming code at an entry level (basic coding skills), working with a development environment (IDE), using variables and data, operators and expressions, working with the console (reading input data and printing results), using conditional constructs (if, if-else) and loops (for, while, do-while).
+This includes writing programming code at an entry level (basic coding skills), working with a development environment (IDE), using variables, data, operators, and expressions, working with the console (reading input data and printing results), using conditional constructs (if, if-else) and loops (for, while, do-while).